bromidr/bromidr.github.io/_posts/2018-12-19-the-birth-of-death.md

 > Why, then, was the law given?
 It was given alongside the promise to show people their sins.
 But the law was designed to last only until the coming of the child who was promised.
-God gave his law through angels to Moses, who was the mediator between God and the people.
-(Galatians 3:19 NLT)
+God gave his law through angels to Moses, who was the mediator between God and the people. <cite>Galatians 3:19 NLT</cite>

 As it is mentioned in the Scriptures above, God gave His law through angels to Moses.
 This law is not referring to the law of sin and death that was broached